jeremyf/hydramata-works/documents/lecture-notes.md

 I have been hesitant to bring more dependencies from Hydra into our development.
 There are so many moving parts.
 Parts that I've created.
-Parts that pile upon the overworked Rails callback system.
+Parts that pile upon classes that are already overworked.

 What has been your experience of upgrades?